zaid-commits/vite-shadcn-setup/README.md

 2. Enter the name of your project when prompted.

+3. Select the package manager you want to use : (bun/npm)

-3. The tool will create a Vite project with all the necessary configurations, including:
+4. The tool will create a Vite project with all the necessary configurations, including:

     - React
     - TypeScript
     - Tailwind CSS
     - ShadCN UI

+5. After the prompt for initializing a new git repository select (yes/no)

 ---

 ## Future Enhancements